ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 Many Terra tests assume that `printf` actually resolves to a concrete symbol.
 [This is not true](https://social.msdn.microsoft.com/Forums/vstudio/en-US/5150eeec-4427-440f-ab19-aecb26113d31/updated-to-vs-2015-and-now-get-unresolved-external-errors?forum=vcgeneral) and hasn't been true since Visual Studio 2015, which turned several `stdio.h` functions into inline-only implementations.
 In general, the C standard library is under no obligation to produce an actual concrete symbol for any function - or to make sense to a mere mortal, for that matter.
 In fact, it might be more productive to assume that the C standard was wrought from the unholy, broiling chaos of the void by Cthulhu himself, who saw fit to punish any being foolish enough to make reasonable assumptions about how C works.

 Unfortunately, importing `stdio.h` does not fix this problem, for two reasons.
 One, Terra did not understand inline functions on windows.
 They were ephemeral wisps, [vanishing like a mote of dust on the wind](https://github.com/zdevito/terra/issues/401) the moment a C module was optimized.
 A [pull request fixed this](https://github.com/zdevito/terra/pull/405), but it can't fix the fact that the Windows SDK was wrought from the innocent blood of a thousand vivisected COMDAT objects.
 Microsoft's version of `stdio.h` can only be described as an extra-dimensional object, a meta-stable fragment of a past universe that can only be seen in brief fragments, never all at once.

 Luckily for the Terra project, I am the demonic presence they need, for I was once a Microsoftie.
 Long ago, I walked the halls of the Operating Systems Group and helped craft black magic to sate the monster's unending hunger.
 I saw True Evil blossom in those dark rooms, like having only three flavors of sparkling water and a pasta station only open on Tuesdays.

 I know the words of Black Speech that must be spoken to reveal the true nature of Windows.
 I know how to bend the rules of our prison, to craft a mighty workspace from the bowels within.
 After [fixing the cmake implementation](https://github.com/zdevito/terra/pull/322) to function correctly on Windows, I intend to perform [the unholy incantations](https://gist.github.com/tonetheman/522b623d00e64cb5feda5d68252fa68a) required to invoke the almighty powers of COM, so that it may find on which fifth-dimensional hyperplane Visual Studio exists.
-Only then can I disassociate myself from the mortal plane for long enough to [tackle the `stdio.h` problem](https://github.com/zdevito/terra/issues/401#issuecomment-537245442).
+Only then can I disassociate myself from the mortal plane for long enough to [tackle the ](https://github.com/zdevito/terra/issues/401#issuecomment-537245442)`[stdio.h](https://github.com/zdevito/terra/issues/401#issuecomment-537245442)`[ problem](https://github.com/zdevito/terra/issues/401#issuecomment-537245442).
 You see, children, programming for Windows is easy!
 All you have to do is **s͏̷E͏l͏̢҉l̷ ̸̕͡Y͏o҉u͝R̨͘ ̶͝sơ̷͟Ul̴**

-For those of you who actually wish to try Terra, but don't want to wait for ~~me to fix everything~~ a new release, you can embed the following code at the top of your root terra script:
+For those of you who actually wish to try Terra, but don't want to wait for ~~me to fix everything~~ a new release, you can embed the following code at the top of your root Terra script:

     if os.getenv("VCINSTALLDIR") ~= nil then
       terralib.vshome = os.getenv("VCToolsInstallDir")